 The Reputation Risk Governance policy establishes the principles for managing reputation risk for the Firm.
-It is the responsibility of employees in each LOB and Corporate to consider the reputation of the Firm when deciding whether to offer a new product, engage in a transaction or client relationship, enter a new jurisdiction, initiate a business process or consider any other activity.
+It is the responsibility of each LOB, Corporate function and employees to consider the reputation of the Firm when deciding whether to offer a new product, engage in a transaction or client relationship, enter a new jurisdiction, initiate a business process or consider any other activity.
 Environmental impacts and social concerns are increasingly important considerations in assessing the Firm's reputation risk, and are a component of the Firm's reputation risk governance.
 Reputation risk issues that are deemed to be material are escalated as appropriate.